umts/wiki-scripts/_Readme.md

 =====

 *  `rake wiki:setup` - Make sure required directories and files exist.
-This task is a prerequisite of the others.
+This task is a prerequisite of the others; you probably won't need to run it directly.
 *  `rake wiki:categories` - Executes `wiki:categories:build` and
    `wiki:categories:index` below.
 *  `rake wiki:categories:build` - Builds a page in the `category-pages/`